Women in Macau

-Domestic Life

 Education

-According to a fact sheet produced by Mariette Bolina, child rearing is often considered the role of women, but later, more women will decide to pursue an education.
-The improvement of the level of education received by women in Macau is often attributed to the overall improvement of quality of Macau's education system and the overall improvement of women's educational awareness. from 1970 to 2007, due to the changing status of women in Macau's society and more people pursuing a greater level of education, the number of female university students increased from 10.8 million to 77.4 million.
-However, there still exists illiteracy among Macanese women.
-It is theorised that by discarding Traditionalist attitudes and encouraging more women to pursue an education, Macau could eliminate this illiteracy.
-In addition, the gender gap between Macanese men and women can be eliminated through the pursuit of education.
+According to a fact sheet produced by Mariette Bolina, child-rearing is often considered the role of women, but in the future, more women will decide to pursue an education.
+The improvement of the level of education received by women in Macau is often attributed to the overall improvement of quality of Macau's education system and the overall improvement of women's educational awareness.
+From 1970 to 2007, the number of female university students in Macau increased from 10.8 million to 77.4 million.
+According to Bolina, writing in 1994, the gender gap between Macau men and women can be eliminated through the pursuit of education.

-Career
+Workforce

-In the early 1990s, women in Macau became an indispensable force in the labor market.
-The 1991 edition of the Employment Survey, using data from Macau's Statistic and Census Bureau, estimated that the labor participation rate of women was 44.35%, the rate would later increase to 45.32% in 1996.
+The 1991 edition of the Employment Survey, using data from Macau's Statistic and Census Bureau, estimated that the labor participation rate of women was 44.35%.
+By 1996, the rate increased to 45.32%.
 The income level of employed women has increased since the 1990s, reducing the income gap between men and women.
 However, the proportion of women as low income households remains higher than that of men, while the proportion of women as high income households is much smaller.
-In 1994, Women with an average monthly income of less than 1000 yuan accounted for 78.47% of the female population, women with monthly income of between 1,501 to 2,000 yuan accounted for 84.58% of the female population, and women with a monthly income of 2,001 to 2,500 yuan accounted for 70.12% of the female population, while women with an average monthly income of more than 2,500 yuan accounted for only 28.1% of the female population, while men accounted for 71.86%.
+In 1994, women with an average monthly income of less than 1000 yuan accounted for 78.47% of the female population, women with monthly income of between 1,501 to 2,000 yuan accounted for 84.58% of the female population, and women with a monthly income of 2,001 to 2,500 yuan accounted for 70.12% of the female population, while women with an average monthly income of more than 2,500 yuan accounted for only 28.1% of the female population, while men accounted for 71.86%.
 This shows that there still exists a major disparity between men and women's earnings in Macau.